BansheeStudio/PokemonWildsGen3Overhaul/README.md

 Main Contributor - MochaFox
 Thank you for allow to use of your Transparent Sprite Backgrounds it has sped up so much work

-Main Contributor - Takies/Tmagma
-Thank you for the OW sprite re-colouring it fit so well into the Gen 3 world style PKMN sprite work, cleanup sprites & adding in missing pokemon

 Main Contributor - SombrAbsol
 Thanks for the HQ music now all music will sounds as if they where played from a AGB